Home

 My Bug Woes

+For every problem in an organic garden, there is an organic and natural solution.
+Natural pest control begins with pest prevention, and this story.
 After ten bug free years of indoor gardening, I came home from a short trip and realized I had some bugs.
 Tiny bugs.
 They just had to be mites.

 I began spraying with neem oil.
 Again and again, for six weeks I sprayed, until couldn't take it any more.
 I took a 30x hand-held microscope that I bought from my friend and took a good look.
 I got on the internet and looked up indoor garden pests.
-I had thrips.
+I had thrips!

 For six weeks I had been spraying with neem, which seems to take care of all indoor garden pests...except thrips.
 So, lesson number one- natural pest control starts with positive identification, a lesson I won't soon forget.